 Note: Azithromycin and TMP-SMX are not recommended for treatment of bacteremia.

-Note: Azithromycin-resistant Shigella spp. has been reported in MSM with HIV.
+Note: Azithromycin-resistant Shigella spp. have been reported in MSM with HIV.

 Therapy may slightly shorten the duration of illness and/or prevent the spread of infection (AIII).